 Maximum efficiencies of engines and turbines, 1700-2000

 A major theme in human energy history is the development of new machines to replace and enhance the work of people and draft animals.
 Two of the most important such developments were combustion engines and turbines.
-In a combustion engine, a fuel such as gasoline is burned and converted into work that propels, moves, or powers whatever the engine is attached to.
+In a combustion engine, a fuel such as gasoline is burned and converted into work that propels, moves, or power whatever the engine is attached to.
 In a combustion turbine, also called a gas turbine, a fuel such as natural gas is burned to spin a rotary device.
 (Turbine stems from the Latin turbo meaning “spinning top”).

 The purpose of an engine or turbine is to perform useful tasks, such as moving an automobile or spinning a generator to produce electricity.
 But combustion always produces some waste heat, so engineers and scientists have continuously sought to improve the efficiency of engines and turbines.
 Efficiency in this case refers to the ratio of the quantity of fuel burned to the amount of useful work performed.1